eProsima/Fast-DDS-docs/docs/fastdds/use_cases/wifi/server_discovery.rst

 UDPv4 redundancy example
 ------------------------

-The :ref:`basic setup example<discovery_server_major_scenario_setup>` presents a *single point of failure*, that is, if the server fails the clients are not able to perform the discovery.
+The :ref:`basic setup example<discovery_server_major_scenario_setup>` presents a *single point of failure*.
+That is, if the server fails the clients are not able to perform the discovery.
-To prevent this, several servers could be linked to each *client.
+To prevent this, several servers could be linked to each client.
 Then, a discovery failure only takes place if *all servers* fail, which is a more unlikely event.

 In the example below, the values have been chosen to ensure each server has a unique *GUID Prefix* and